Introduction to Research and Integration

 Within the first two years, students also complete a one credit hour "Teaching in Higher Education" course during residency.
 This course offers a systematic introduction to the philosophy and methods of college and seminary teaching.

-Seminars First-year students participate in two reading seminars over the first two semesters, led by invited faculty.
-Each reading seminar enables students to engage in area-level dialogue on various essential topics.
+First-year students participate in two reading seminars over the first two semesters led by invited faculty.
+Each reading seminar enables students to engage in area-level dialogue on essential topics.

-The Ph.D. program includes a mentorship, that is, a focused series of interactive academic meetings including personal tutoring in the field by the student's major professor.
-The professor meets with the student regularly and frequently to provide academic direction and advice as the student develops increasing depth and skill in the area of research interest, preparing for the comprehensive exams at the end of residency.
+The Ph.D. program includes a year-long mentorship; that is, a focused series of interactive academic meetings including personal tutoring in the field by the student’s major professor.
+The professor meets with the student regularly and frequently to provide academic direction and advice as the student develops increasing depth and skill in the area of research interest, while also preparing the student for the comprehensive exams at the end of residency.
 The mentorship also leads to the successful preparation of a dissertation prospectus.

 Production of a dissertation that makes an original contribution to the student’s academic field is the final stage in the Ph.D. program.
 Preparation of a dissertation prospectus normally begins during the mentorship stage of the student’s program, though submission must follow successful completion of written and oral comprehensives.

 The SEBTS PhD Colloquium Series is a forum that is designed to stimulate thought, advance scholarship, and build faith in the life of the doctoral students, faculty, and friends of Southeastern.
 The Colloquium brings in scholars from around the world to give an academic paper in a congenial and communal context.
 Roughly 8-12 colloquia are held throughout the year, providing PhD students an opportunity to interact with world class scholars from a variety of disciplines.